Skip to main content

 Project Content

 Various forms of cyber-attack events have increased in recent years, including targeted social engineering attacks, ransomware, and confidential information leaks.
 Governments around the world are actively allocating significant resources to prevent information security incidents, serious economic loss or affect national safety.
 As the provider of our region's air traffic services, not only does ANWS shoulder the responsibility of ensuring air navigation efficiency and flight safety, but we should also actively propose corresponding information security protection measures.
-To achieve our goal of progressively strengthening information security, ANWS has drawn up the “Information Security Enhancement Roadmap” for the next six years:
+To achieve our goal of progressively strengthening information security, ANWS has drawn up the “Information Security Enhancement Roadmap” for the next six years: Main goals of the roadmap are as follows:

 1. Enhance personnel information security literacy and cultivate information security professionals.